-While the Company does not follow recommendation 1.5 of the Corporate Governance principles in that there is no formal gender diversity objective, the Company has significant gender diversity at all levels of the organisation as represented below:
+While the Company does not follow recommendation 1.5 of the Corporate Governance principles in that there is no formal gender diversity objective, the Company has significant gender diversity at all levels of the organisation as represented further below.
+During the reporting period a female Director retired, altering the gender makeup of the 6-person Board.
+Gender will remain a characteristic that the Board will consider in future as part of any further Board renewal.

-6.2 Values and Code of Conduct
+6.2 Values